tailcallhq/federation-example/response-generator/README.md

 ## Introduction

-This project is used to generate the static JSON responses we use in the benchmark.
+This project generates the static JSON responses we use in the benchmark.